piotrkan/scipdf_extractor/README.md

 # scipdf_extractor
 This is a code repo for the Scientific PDF entity extractor PoC as a part of the coding challenge.
-I developed this repo using Windows Machine on VSCode.
+I developed this repo using Windows Machine (WSL) on VSCode.

 You are more than welcome to check the [hugging face spaces](https://huggingface.co/spaces/piotrkan/scipdf_extract_app) however the development work is captured in this github repo (on development branch to be precise, but I merged it with main via PR).